PX4/PX4-Autopilot/nuttx/fs/nxffs/README.txt

 - The file name is always extracted and held in allocated, variable-length memory.
 The file name is not used during reading and eliminating the file name in the entry structure would improve performance.
-- There is a big inefficient in reading.
+- There is a big inefficiency in reading.
 On each read, the logic searches for the read position from the beginning of the file each time.
 This may be necessary whenever an lseek() is done, but not in general.
 Read performance could be improved by keeping FLASH offset and read positional